 I get it.
 Acting as a journal editor is a thankless, but necessary task.
-And it is difficult to secure reviews from qualified reviewers in a timely manner, especially ones that will assist both the researchers who submit papers and ones that will make your job easier.
+And it is difficult to secure reviews from qualified experts in a timely manner, especially ones that will assist both the researchers who submit papers and ones that will make your job easier.

 That’s why it’s very important that journal editors continuously ask themselves, how can they make the donation of this necessary free labor as painless and attractive as possible, and insure that reviewers will do it again?

 One way to insure that potential reviewers will accept invitations to review is by making the process and experience as user friendly as possible and recognizing reviewer’s efforts in a manner that is meaningful.

 Here are my suggestions, some of which journals do and others that some may benefit from:

 1. Be careful about turning the day-to-day management of the journal over to others, unless you are going to properly supervise them.
 If you are a journal editor, and you are too busy with your own teaching, research, or administrative/service work, then consider sharing the task of running a journal, in an equitable manner with one or more competent colleagues.